woss/ipwb/README.rst

 InterPlanetary Wayback primarily consists of two scripts:

 - **ipwb/indexer.py** - archival indexing script that takes the path to a WARC input, extracts the HTTP headers, HTTP payload (response body), and relevant parts of the WARC-response record header from the WARC specified and creates byte string representations.
-The indexer then pushes the byte strings into IPFS using a locally running ipfs daemon then creates a `CDXJ`_ file with this metadata for `replay.py`.
+The indexer then pushes the byte strings into IPFS using a locally running IPFS daemon then creates a `CDXJ`_ file with this metadata for `replay.py`.
 - **ipwb/replay.py** - rudimentary replay script to resolve requests for archival content contained in IPFS for replay in the browser.

 A pictorial representation of the ipwb indexing and replay process: